Apetree100122/Alexander-petree-original-works/README.md

 Project badge entry owned by: Alexander Petree.
 Entry created on 2023-07-26 20:40:18 UTC, last updated on 2023-07-26 22:22:49 UTC.
 Last achieved passing badge on 2023-07-26 21:59:37 UTC.

+Licensed under apache 2.0 (in file labeled as such) and bsd3 revised in file labeled license

 # Azure-microsoft Works of
 Alexander Craig petree
 <apetree1001@email.phoenix.edu>